skerbis/pickit/README.md

 ## Why Pickit?

-Pickit is more than just a date picker - it's a complete accessible picker collection:
+Pickit is more than just a date picker - it's an accessibility-first date and time picker:

 - 📅 **Date & Time Picker** - Enhanced version of flatpickr with full accessibility
-- 🎨 **Color Picker** - Accessible color selection with keyboard navigation
 - ✅ **WCAG 2.1 AA compliant** with comprehensive ARIA support
 - ♿ **Screen reader optimized** with live regions and proper announcements
 - ⌨️ **Full keyboard navigation** for all picker types